majyphi/wareflow/README.md

 ## Structure of the repo
-- com.github.majestic.dpl.core contains the structure of the API for the developer.
+- `com.github.majestic.dpl.core`: The structure of the API for the developer.
 It should be as universal as possible
-- com.github.majestic.dpl.grammars contains the the necessary code to convert the structure to SQL code.
-There is a `CommonSQLGrammar` the aims to be broad and compatible to most systems, however as SQL is not a standard language, other grammars can be introduced by extending and overriding this common one.
+- `com.github.majestic.dpl.grammars`: The conversion code to translate the Pipeline Tree to SQL
-- com.github.majestic.dpl.runtime contains the code to run, get the results and show them on an arbitrary JDBC connection.
+- `com.github.majestic.dpl.runtime`: Run enable to execute the pipeline and show the results
 - Tests contain just the basics to check the structure is consistent and runnable.
-They are run against an In-memory DuckDB instance.
+They are ran against an In-memory DuckDB instance.